 Billie @ The Woodstock Therapy Community

-Our Little goats are available to visit Care Homes, Hospitals, Schools, Therapy Units and Businesses.
+Our little goats are available to visit Care Homes, Hospitals, Schools, Hospices, Wellness Clinics, Therapy Units and Businesses.

 Our goats & sheep see people as a source of attention and love, so they will seek it out.
 We do not encourage hand feeding.
 We believe that our animals react better to time and gentle attention, than seeing humans as a food source.